Chapter One: The Wave Breaks

 “Thank you for the save,” Luna stated once she had recovered lightly.

 “What I’d like to know is why you were wading through dangerous flood waters,” the fairy replied with slight annoyance.
 “It’s the perfect environment for Rotbrute, you should be more careful.”

 “Look, I’m sorry, but I was looking for clues as to where my brother is,” Luna replied carefully.
 “I didn’t realize the threat.
 We don’t usually get Rotbrute here.”

-The fairy sighed and sat up, mud slipped seamlessly from his wings almost as if it was repelling any dirt that rested on them.
-His wings looked paper thin as they were transparent and they were a mix of green and black colours.
+The fairy sighed and sat up, mud slipped seamlessly from his wings almost as if they were repelling any dirt that rested on them.
+His wings looked paper thin as they were transparent and mixed with green and black colours.
 The wings had veins much like a leaf but they were more apparent because of the transparency.

 “I’m sorry, I didn’t mean to sound angry.
 The tsunami has brought about a lot of change to the environment and we have to learn to adapt and survive in these new conditions,” the fairy replied, his voice less rebuking.

 Luna relaxed and shook her head with a smile.